stakater-lab/movies-service/README.md

 ## TODO's

-- [ ] Add some data on startup / Load test data
+- [X] Add some data on startup / Load test data - DONE
 - [ ] Fix path of Neo4j repository path as it prints currently No identity field found for class of type: com.stakater.lab.movieservice.security.ResourceServerConfig when creating persistent property for : private java.lang.String com.stakater.lab.movieservice.security.ResourceServerConfig.jwtPublicKey
 - [ ] Fix discoverability of REST API endpoints
 - [X] Customize the oauth2 error response; currently it returns 2 fields; the whole API should have same error response - DONE
 - [ ] Print the filter chain; all the filters which have been invoked before the request reaches the DispatcherServlet
-- [X] Change the keycloak signing key and verify
+- [X] Change the keycloak signing key and verify - DONE
 - [ ] Time the API requests; log how much API request takes
 - [ ] Log the API requests / responses everything including headers ...
 AbstractRequestLoggingFilter
 - [X] Extract the principal from the id-token - DONE
 - [ ] In keycloak change validity period and verify that its rejected if token has expired
-- [X] Harmonize the API error responses from when e.g. path is not found; look in examples below
+- [X] Harmonize the API error responses from when e.g. path is not found; look in examples below - DONE
 - [ ] In JavaScript its preferred to use underscore instead of camelCase; i.e. user_name and not userName; so, we should change the fields in the token
 - [X] Override `config.authenticationEntryPoint()` and provide custom auth entry point - DONE
-- [X] Return app information on `/actuator/info`
+- [X] Return app information on `/actuator/info` - DONE
+- [ ] Keep configs in one property file and secrets in another property file!
+- [ ] Load some configs from a shared lib e.g. `spring.mvc.hrow-exception-if-no-handler-found=true`
+- [ ] Just expose `/actuator/info` & `/actuator/health`; but rest must not be exposed to whole world we need to expose `/actuator/prometheus`

 ## How to get keycloak token?